40 Signs An Elder Loved One Needs Help

 • Infrequent showering or bathing

-• The smell or stains form of urine or feces in the house, on their clothing, or on furniture including wet spots
+• The smell or stains from of urine or feces in the house, on their clothing, or on furniture including wet spots

 • A noticeable decline in grooming habits and personal care such as unkempt hair, untrimmed nails, lack of oral care, wearing dirty or stained clothing, sloppy or not shaving at all, bizarre makeup